 Generally, growth-inducing projects possess such characteristics as being located in isolated, undeveloped or under developed areas, necessitating the extension of major infrastructure (e.g., sewer and water facilities, roadways, etc.) or those that could encourage the "premature" or unplanned growth in an area not planned for development (i.e., "leap frog" development).
-The subject property is a developed site located within an urbanized area in the City of Newport Beach (Corona del Mar).
-As such, it is important to note that the proposed development will not remove an obstacle to population growth since the project site is located in an area that is urbanized.
-As indicated above, all of the essential infrastructure, including sewer and water facilities, storm drainage facilities (with mitigation), electricity and natural gas, and related utilities have adequate capacity to accommodate the proposed expansion, which will not result in significant increases in demands on the infrastructure.
+The subject property is a vacant site that is designated residential by both the Land Use Element of the Newport Beach General Plan and zoning.
+The site is located within an urbanized area in the City of Newport Beach (Corona del Mar).
+As such, it is important to note that the proposed development will not remove an obstacle to population growth since the project site is located in an area that is urbanized and all of the essential infrastructure, including sewer and water facilities, storm drainage facilities, electricity and natural gas, and related utilities have adequate capacity to accommodate the proposed single-family dwelling unit.
+Project implementation will not result in significant increases in demands on the infrastructure.
 Therefore, no significant growth-inducing impacts are anticipated